zibzub/catmoon/README.md

 catmoon.earlyRescueZone
 ```

 These settings are local to the browser and are safe to clear.
+The help panel state is intentionally not persisted.

 ## Tests